 That being said, if you’ve already had cancer or related conditions then it will be more helpful to talk to your doctor.
 The HRA might not be accurate if you’ve previously had:

 - Ductal carcinoma in situ (DCIS)

 - Radiation for the treatment of Hodgkin lymphoma

 - A positive test result for known mutations in BRCA1/BRCA2 genes

 When you’re done with the HRA, you’ll be given a personalized report about your risk for breast cancer.
 The report walks you through each one of your answers to the assessment and explains the risk associated with your answer.
 You’ll also get breast health tips and next steps to consider.

 If you’re at increased risk, you can depend on exceptional care from a Community provider.
-We’ll show you where you can get a convenient walk-in mammogram, or where to schedule an appointment.
+We’ll show you where you can get a convenient 3D mammogram, or where to schedule an appointment.
 Your personalized report includes suggested conversations to have with your doctor, so you can go into your appointment prepared.

 Ready to take the breast cancer health risk assessment?
 Let’s get started.